coto/coto.github.io/_posts/2026-02-21-continuos-supervision.markdown

 | **RAGAS** | Measures faithfulness, answer relevancy, context precision and recall | Powerful for offline evaluation — blind to drift in production |
 | **Arize Phoenix** | LLM observability: spans, latency, tokens and evaluations | Excellent monitoring layer — reactive, not predictive or corrective |

 Why are they insufficient?
-Not because they are bad tools — they are excellent.
-The problem is that none of them proposes a **lifecycle paradigm**.
+Not because they are bad techniques and tools—they are excellent.
+But we are currently mixing architectural patterns (like Self-RAG and CoT) with observability platforms (like Arize Phoenix).
+The problem is that neither category proposes a lifecycle paradigm.
 They are point solutions in the problem space.
 None defines how they should relate to each other, how the system should learn from its own past errors, or how to integrate all of this into the DNA of the development process.

 It is like having antibiotics, vaccines and operating rooms, but without preventive medicine, without clinical records, without epidemiology.
 The tools exist.
 The healthcare system, not yet.